mayank8005/Query-executor/README.md

 2. `select * from large-table`
 3. `select * from xl-table`

-We can also execute query using suggested query dropdown menu.
+We can also execute query using example query dropdown menu.
 I have also hosted this application on Azure static web app with github actions

 #### Page URL: https://purple-bush-0c6798d0f.1.azurestaticapps.net/